OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum.md

 ## Bridging

 We have already covered how users interact with L2 contracts--they submit transactions by putting messages into the chain’s inbox, or having a full node aggregator do so on their behalf.
-Let’s talk about how contract interact between L1 and L2--how an L1 contract calls an L2 contract, and vice versa.
+Let’s talk about how contracts interact between L1 and L2--how an L1 contract calls an L2 contract, and vice versa.

 The L1 and L2 chains run asynchronously from each other, so it is not possible to make a cross-chain call that produces a result within the same transaction as the caller.
 Instead, cross-chain calls must be asynchronous, meaning that the caller submits the call at some point in time, and the call runs later.
 As a consequence, a cross-chain contract-to-contract call can never produce a result that is available to the calling contract (except for acknowledgement that the call was successfully submitted for later execution).